Persistence Exponent for the Simple Diffusion Equation: The Exact Solution for any Integer Dimension: Introduction

-We revisit the problem of simple diffusion, strongly non-Markovian in nature, given by the equation ${\phi}_t=\triangle\phi$ with random gaussian initial conditions.
-It has been an unsolved problem in statistical physics when for the first time results were reported by Majumdar et al[1] and Derrida et al[2].
-Still, the problem of diffusion may require a better understanding in the context of persistence.
-The article tries to find an exact solution to the problem taking into account the fact that there is randomness only in the initial condition which propagates in accordance with the equation of motion.
-We conclude with a critical analysis of [1] and [2] in the context of the result obtained in the present article\\
+We revisit the problem of simple diffusion .
+It is strongly non-Markovian in nature.
+The problem involves the partial differential equation ${\phi}_t=\triangle\phi$ with random Gaussian initial conditions.
+It appears to remain an unsolved problem even though results \cite{ majumdar1996nontrivial,derrida1996persistent} and several others have been reported.
+The problem of diffusion may require a better understanding in the context of persistence.
+The article tries to find an exact solution to the problem.\\